 Administrative Assistants or A/P staff employees are assigned responsibilities for faculty members and professional staff.
-Secretarial assistance for work related to student research (e.g. typing of manuscripts) should be routed through the Major Professor.
-The thesis (including tables, graphs, etc.) is the sole burden of the student UNLESS the secretaries or A/P staff agree to assist after working hours and are paid by the student for their time.
+Secretarial assistance for work related to student research (e.g. typing of manuscripts) or teaching should be routed through the Major Professor, although it is typically expected that a student will do this on their own.
+Development of a student's thesis (including tables, graphs, etc.) is the sole burden of the student UNLESS the administrative assistants or A/P staff agree to assist after working hours and are paid by the student for their time.